Setting the Stage for the Great Race-in-Admissions Debate

 It would be interesting for UVa DEI Dean Kevin McDonald to issue an “official” statement providing specifics on how his staff will address the post affirmative action academic world.

-Last edited 10 months ago by jimbacon1953
+Last edited 1 year ago by James Bacon

 Brad Armstrong